Policy

 Policy on the application of publication charges

-Policy on magazine sections
+Policy on Journal sections

 Conrado Journal predominantly publishes original research articles.
 Review articles and editorials are also considered for publication.